Vicarious liability – it can be a major bane for many employers. Sadly, many employers don’t even realise that this is something that can affect them.

 The key aspect in any potential vicarious liability case is whether or not the employee was acting in a personal capacity while in their workplace under the control of the employer.
-Below are a couple of different instances where we examine this.

 The Employee Goes Above Their Designated Authority And Conditions